JasonType/PyWinTools/README.md

 # WinDevTools

-A Tool that makes geting Info Esay
+A Tool that makes geting Info Esay for Windows 10 / 11

 ## Features